nielskee/draft-articles/TechnicalHiringPart1.md

 approach, and get your developers interviewing candidates, it can scale up pretty well.

-One final thought on this before we revisit in the next installment.
+One final thought on this before we revisit in the next instalment.
 We tend to think of this funnel in a positive light : "we're going forward with the candidates we're most confident in".
 What we think about a lot *less* is this fact : __the vast majority of decisions we make about candidates are made when we know the least about them.__

-When we get to the second installment in this series, we'll cover screening techniques, and how we can keep the process as lean as possible, but also avoid missing out on potentially great candidates.
+When we get to the second instalment in this series, we'll cover screening techniques, and how we can keep the process as lean as possible, but also avoid missing out on potentially great candidates.